List of Red Dead Redemption 2 characters: Dutch van der Linde

 After a failed bank heist forces them out of the city of Saint Denis, Dutch and several gang members become shipwrecked on Guarma, an island near Cuba.
+Dutch murders another woman, prompting Arthur to question his behavior.
 Dutch befriends revolutionary leader Hercule Fontaine, helping fight with his revolution in exchange for a ship back to the mainland.
 Reunited with the gang, Dutch begins to grow paranoid, refusing to rescue John Marston from prison; when Arthur Morgan and Sadie Adler rescue him, Dutch becomes furious.
 He later confronts and kills Cornwall, attends the hanging of his rival Colm O'Driscoll, and helps a group of Native Americans fight against the Army to distract the government from the gang.
 After most of the gang leaves, Dutch orchestrates the robbery of a train carrying army payroll but leaves John for dead and Abigail captured at Micah's recommendation.
 Dutch is later confronted by Arthur, who accuses Micah of betrayal.
 Dutch turns on Arthur and the newly returned John.
 Dutch intervenes in a fight between Arthur and Micah, and Arthur convinces him to abandon Micah and leave.
 In 1907, Dutch meets with Micah before John and Sadie attack Micah's new gang.
 In a Mexican standoff, Dutch shoots Micah, letting John finish him off, before leaving.
-During the events of Red Dead Redemption in 1911, John tracks down Dutch, who commits suicide by backing off a cliff.
+During the events of Red Dead Redemption in 1911, John tracks down Dutch, who dies by suicide by backing off a cliff.

 When Davis was asked to reprise his role as Dutch, he was unsure of the nature and importance of the role until production began; he first heard about his reprisal in mid-2013, and received about the first 100 pages of the script at the end of the year.
 As Davis is much taller than Dutch, the animators had to adjust the height from the motion capture performances to fit the character, including eye lines of other characters.
 Brent Werzner stepped in as a body double for some takes.
 Davis portrayed Dutch "in his prime"—as a charming, confident man—for about a year before playing the decline of the character.
 Unsworth felt that Dutch views himself not as a criminal, but somebody fighting against a "corrupt system of power that's been set up to divide and suppress".
 He noted that Dutch's "anarchic, anti-establishment rhetoric" was compelling for the gang to remain with him.